French

 ORCHESTRATING THE 'VALUE CREATION and DELIVERY'

-To concretize the "Change Sensing and Decisively Reacting Agile Organization", a holistic approach enabled by two bridges established to the Business Model Canvas reveals necessary as depicted on figure 3 below :
+To concretize the "Change Sensing and Decisively Reacting Agile Organization", a holistic approach supported by two bridges between Goal-Driven Values and the Business Model Canvas is revealed necessary as depicted on figure 3 below.

-This bridge helps to reconfigure the Product Architecture to realize these values (# 3), the Customer Journey that "assesses the value delivery" (# 4) on the basis of the user/customer perspective until all processes and resources including customer touchpoints (small circles in blue) that support Customer Interactions and Distribution Channels (# 5)
+This bridge helps to configure the Product Architecture to realize these values (# 3), till the Customer Journey (# 4) that "assess the delivered value" being supported by processes, resources and touchpoints (small circles in blue) that enable Customer Interactions and Distribution Channels (# 5).

 The second bridge is symbolized by the bottom-up arrow and all internal arrows that join the 'data assessment " icon depicted on the top left.